 Reducing spikes in blood sugar (by improving the types of foods we eat) will go a long way toward helping to prevent most modern degenerative diseases.
 Please read the page Avoid Diabetes for a description of the blood sugar system, the advantages and problem with instability in the system and clues that yours may be headed for trouble.
 Today, the most respected health experts say Americans are fat and sick not so much because of calories but because we eat too many quickly-metabolizing carbohydrates (high glycemic foods).
 As described in more detail in Avoid Diabetes, these carbs cause a spike in blood sugar which leads to a rise in the hormone insulin.
 Insulin causes extra blood sugar to be stored in fat cells and keeps it there.
 That is compounded by the fact that an excess of insulin reduces the effectiveness of the hormone leptin that signals the brain to stop eating when full.
 A “spare tire” results but, worse yet, repeated spikes lead to cells stop responding normally to insulin and serious health trouble.
 Eating a low glycemic diet (outlined below) usually reverses these problems and reduces disease risk.
 Low glycemic meals are satisfying and improve energy, mood and mental alertness.

-Radio show: Sherry Rogers, MD and I discuss this topic in this program.
+Sherry Rogers, MD and I discuss the topic in this program.

 Eat Healthy with the Brain Doctor’s Wife Cookbook, by Tana Amen

 The Omni Diet: The Revolutionary 70% Plant + 30% Protein Program to Lose Weight, Reverse Disease, Fight Inflammation, and Change Your Life Forever, by Tana Amen